Managing Research Budgets

 - $32,000 minimum (postdoctoral fellow)

-(b) NEW recommended hourly rates for student research assistants.
+(b) recommended hourly rates for student research assistants (as of September 1, 2016).

 |In addition to the above hourly rate, an additional 14% must be budgeted to cover mandatory taxes and benefits (Canada Pension, Unemployment Insurance, Vacation Pay).
 Charges are calculated by Payroll and deducted from your account automatically.|